-The Canadian Mainline, NGTL System and most of the other Canadian pipelines owned or operated by TransCanada (collectively, the Systems) are regulated by the NEB under the National Energy Board Act (Canada).
-The NEB regulates the construction and operation of facilities, and the terms and conditions of services, including rates, for the Company's Canadian regulated natural gas transmission systems.
+The Canadian Mainline, NGTL System and Foothills System (collectively, the Systems) are regulated by the NEB under the National Energy Board Act (Canada).
+The NEB regulates the construction and operation of facilities, and the terms and conditions of services, including rates, for these Canadian regulated natural gas transmission systems.

 The NEB generally sets tolls that provide TransCanada the opportunity to recover costs of transporting natural gas, including the return of capital (depreciation) and return on the average investment base for each of the Systems.
 Generally, Canadian natural gas pipelines request the NEB to approve the pipeline's cost of service and tolls once a year, and recover or refund the variance between actual and expected revenues and costs in future years.
 The Canadian Mainline, however, operates under a fixed toll arrangement for its longer term firm transportation service and has the flexibility to price its shorter term and discretionary services in order to maximize its revenue.
-Further information relating to the decision from the NEB regarding the Canadian Restructuring Proposal as well as the LDC Settlement can be found in the General Developments of the business - Developments in the Natural Gas Pipelines business - Canadian Mainline, Tolls and Tariff Applications (LDC Settlement) section above.
+Further information relating to the decision from the NEB regarding the Canadian Restructuring Proposal as well as the LDC Settlement can be found in the General Developments of the business - Developments in the Natural Gas Pipelines business - Mainline Settlement & Tolls and Tariff Applications and LDC Settlement section above.
+In addition, the NGTL System recently reached a two year revenue requirement settlement that remains subject to NEB approval.